Any links on this page that lead to products on Amazon are affiliate links and I earn a commission (at no extra cost to you) if you make a purchase.

 Built-In Convection Microwave Oven

-The last convection microwave oven type is built-in convection microwaves.
+The last convection microwave oven type is the built-in convection microwave.
 They can be installed (may need professional installation) into the wall or a cabinet.

 Some residential kitchens may not have room for this type of oven.
 They are more expensive than the countertop and over-the-range convection microwaves.

 The amount of space you have in your kitchen should be considered, especially the countertop space if that is where you plan to locate it.